Frequently Asked Questions

 In the instance that your custom league has Punt/Return touchdowns on in their offensive scoring settings, this will also be noted by an asterisk.

 If an offensive player from the same team as my starting Team Defense fumbles or throws an interception that leads to a touchdown, does that count against my Team Defense points allowed?

 No, points that a defense scores against the offensive turnovers of your Team Defense team do NOT count against your Team Defense points allowed.

-For example, for the situation when you are starting the Raiders Team Defense against the Ravens, let's say Carson Palmer throws an interception to Ed Reed who returns it for a touchdown.
-Although the Ravens scored 6 points on the play, the Raiders Team Defense did not surrender the touchdown and thus they are not penalized for giving up points.
-However, any points given up while the special teams for the Raiders are on the field (including a field goal or extra point) do count in this total.
+For example, for the situation when you are starting the Cardinals Team Defense against the Rams, let's say Sam Bradford throws an interception to Patrick Peterson who returns it for a touchdown.
+Although the Cardinals scored 6 points on the play, the Rams Team Defense did not surrender the touchdown and thus they are not penalized for giving up points.
+However, any points given up while the special teams for the Rams are on the field (including a field goal or extra point) do count in this total.

 Do I have to fill every position in my roster in the Live Draft Application?
 Or can I draft as many players as I want at any position?